Crab-eating macaque: Intergroup encounters

+Interspecific behavior

+Interactions have been reported between crab-eating and southern pig-tailed macaques, Colobinae species, proboscis monkey, gibbons and orangutans.
+Dusky leaf monkeys, crab-eating macaques and white-thighed surilis form tolerant foraging associations, with juveniles playing together.
+Crab-eating macaques have also been observed grooming Raffles' banded langurs in Malaysia.

 Conflict

 Group living in all species is dependent on the tolerance of other group members.
 In crab-eating macaques, successful social group living requires postconflict resolution.
 Usually, less dominant individuals lose to a higher-ranking individual when conflict arises.
 After the conflict has taken place, lower-ranking individuals tend to fear the winner of the conflict to a greater degree.
 In one study, this was seen in the ability to drink water together.
 Postconflict observations showed a staggered time between when the dominant individual begins to drink and the subordinate.
 Long-term studies reveal the gap in drinking time closes as the conflict moves further into the past.

 Grooming and support in conflict among primates is considered to be an act of reciprocal altruism.
 In crab-eating macaques, an experiment was performed in which individuals were given the opportunity to groom one another under three conditions: after being groomed by the other, after grooming the other, and without prior grooming.
 After grooming took place, the individual that received the grooming was much more likely to support their groomer than one that had not previously groomed that individual.
-These results support the reciprocal altruism theory of grooming in long-tailed macaques.

 Crab-eating macaques demonstrate two of the three forms of suggested postconflict behavior.
-In both captive and wild studies, the monkeys demonstrated reconciliation, or an affiliative interaction between former opponents, and redirection, or acting aggressively towards a third individual.
+In both captive and wild studies, they demonstrated reconciliation, or an affiliative interaction between former opponents, and redirection, or acting aggressively towards a third individual.
 Consolation was not seen in any study performed.

+When crab-eating macaques are approached by others while foraging, they tend to move away.

 Postconflict anxiety has been reported in crab-eating macaques that have acted as the aggressor.
 After a conflict within a group, the aggressor appears to scratch itself at a higher rate than before the conflict.
 Though the scratching behavior cannot definitely be termed as an anxious behavior, evidence suggests this is the case.
 An aggressor's scratching decreases significantly after reconciliation.
 This suggests reconciliation rather than a property of the conflict is the cause of the reduction in scratching behavior.
 Though these results seem counterintuitive, the anxiety of the aggressor appears to have a basis in the risks of ruining cooperative relationships with the opponent.